 - Step 6:

-- Click on Report to get the results in a PDF file.
+- Click Report to get the results in a PDF, CSV, or JSON file.

 - Troubleshooting 1:

 - The axes of the star have higher values than the background.
-Click on the Complement button to calculate the complementary image.
+Click the Complement button on Image / Transform to calculate the complementary image or enable Polarity detection.

 - Troubleshooting 2: